MurmurationsNetwork/MurmurationsDocumentation/docs/developers/library-api.md

 ### Library API Documentation

-> :blue_book: **Library API Docs**
+> :orange_book: **Library API Docs**
 >
 > [**https://app.swaggerhub.com/apis-docs/MurmurationsNetwork/LibraryAPI/2.0.0**](https://app.swaggerhub.com/apis-docs/MurmurationsNetwork/LibraryAPI/2.0.0)

-The purpose of the Library API is to serve up all of the schemas in the [Library repository](https://github.com/MurmurationsNetwork/MurmurationsLibrary) at GitHub, which is for storing and curating Murmurations schemas and fields.
-[Schemas](/about/common-terms.html#schema) are created by specific networks or interest groups, and they are added to this repo by pull request.
+The purpose of the Library API is to serve up all of the [Schemas](/about/common-terms.html#schema) in the [Library repository](https://github.com/MurmurationsNetwork/MurmurationsLibrary), which is for storing and curating Murmurations Schemas and fields.
+Schemas are created by specific networks or interest groups, and they are added to this repo by pull request.
 Learn more about creating schemas in the [Create a Schema Guide](/guides/create-a-schema.md).

-The service running the Library API will regularly synchronize with the Library repo to ensure it is up-to-date with the schemas and linked fields on both the `main` (for the production environment) and `test` (for the test environment) branches.
+The service running the Library API will regularly synchronize with the Library repo to ensure it is up-to-date with the Schemas and linked fields on both the `main` (for the production environment) and `test` (for the test environment) branches.

 Schemas can be downloaded directly through the Library API.
 For example, the Organizations Schema can be accessed at: